primd-os/Hub/README.md

 | [Bridge World](https://github.com/primd-os/Wool-World)           | A world where you can build with wool
 | [HubVanilla](https://github.com/primd-os/HubVanilla)             | Allows access to overworld via hub system
 | [Mini Railways](https://github.com/primd-os/Mini-Railways)       | A game inspired by mini motorways about quickly moving items with minecarts
+| [Party Games](https://github.com/primd-os/party-games)           | A set of short random games to play with friends
 | [Ice Boom](https://github.com/primd-os/iceexplosion)(archived)   | A minigame to survive the longest on a platform of decaying ice where destroyed ground becomes ice and you can cause explosions
 | [Bridge Fight](https://github.com/primd-os/bridgefight)(archived)| A minigame similar to hypixel's bridge duels except placing blocks is limited leading to strategy